 Whatever the genre, we find many of the same plot types recurring within the well-thumbed pages of these most popular of books.
-For students to write their own great plots, they’ll need to understand the time-tested 7 basic patterns that plots follow.
+For students to write their own great plots, they’ll need to understand the time-tested seven basic patterns that plots follow.

 Let’s take a look at the most common of these plot types along with a writing prompt to get your students to write an example of each.

 A genre with ancient roots, tragedies focus on events of great sorrow, suffering, distress and/or destruction.
-With roots in ancient Greek drama, tragedy treats the plot and the themes it raises with a serious and somber tone.
+With roots in ancient Greek drama, tragedy treats the plot and the themes it raises with a serious and sombre tone.